 The Arizona Senate is poised to take a final vote on a bill to recognize gold and silver as legal tender in the state, but officials are at least a year away — if not longer — from setting up a system for Arizonans to use gold and silver to make purchases.Read More »

-The latest attempt to create a statewide ban on texting while driving is stalled at the Legislature.Read More »
+The Arizona Senate has rejected an effort to create a statewide ban on texting while driving by amending an existing House bill.Read More »